As a dedicated national student engagement agency for universities and colleges, sparqs is unique in the world.

-Presentations from the sessions will be uploaded soon.
+Presentations from the sessions can be viewed here.

 Delegates attending from outwith the UK were also offered the opportunity to attend an additional International Delegates’ Day on Wednesday 22nd March, the day before the main conference.
 The day provided an opportunity to learn about the Scottish context of student engagement, including a visit to the University of Stirling, with some sightseeing and Scottish hospitality along the way!
 The day was a great success, with 37 delegates joining us.
 Many thanks to University of Stirling and the Students' Union for hosting!